 Instrument Amount Rating Rating Action Non Convertible Debenture / Subordinate Debt Programme Rs.
-400 crore [ICRA]AA- (Stable) Assigned
+300 crore [ICRA]AA- (Stable) Assigned

-^{ -} interchangeable subject to total combined utilization not exceeding Rs.
-400 crore
+- interchangeable subject to total combined utilization not exceeding Rs.
+300 crore

 ICRA has assigned the rating of [ICRA]AA- (pronounced ICRA double A minus) with 'stable' outlook to the Rs.
-400 crore Non Convertible Debenture Programme (NCD) and Rs.
-400 crore Subordinate Debt programme of Muthoot Finance Limited (MFL).
-ICRA has an outstanding rating of [ICRA]AA-(stable) to the various Non Convertible Debenture, Subordinate debt programme and long term bank borrowings of the company and a rating outstanding of [ICRA] A1+ to the short term fund based limits and Commercial Paper programme of the company 1.
+300 crore' Non Convertible Debenture Programme (NCD) and Rs.
+300 crore1 Subordinate Debt programme of Muthoot Finance Limited (MFL).
+ICRA has an outstanding rating of [ICRA]AA- (stable) to the various Non Convertible Debenture, Subordinate debt programme and long term bank borrowings of the company and a rating outstanding of [ICRA] A1+ to the short term fund based limits and Commercial Paper programme of the company[†].

 The ratings of MFL continues to factor in the company's established franchise, its strong branch network, its promoters knowledge of operating in the niche gold loan business segment and its established systems which have enabled it to maintain profitable operations while managing the risks.
-ICRA has taken note of the mobilization of Rs.
-418 crore of equity by the company through an institutional private placement in April 2014; reported Tier 1 capital of the company as on March 31, 2013 was 18.0%, which after including the fresh equity mobilized would increase to a comfortable 19.8%.
-While enhanced capital base and good internal capital generation will give MFL the flexibility to grow at ~15-25% annualized rate without adversely impacting the capital structure, ability of the company to mobilize funds to replace the retail debentures and to maintain adequate collateral covers would remain key rating sensitivity.
-ICRA notes that MFL has been able to recommence its retail fund mobilization, which had been impacted by RBI July 2013 guidelines[†] for private placements, through issuance of public issue of debentures[‡].
+The rating also factors in the company's comfortable capitalization (Tier 1 capital of 20.74% in December 2014) and good internal capital generation level which is expected to give MFL flexibility to grow its books at ~15-25% annualized rate without adversely impacting its capital structure.
+At the same time it would be important for the company to manage risks associated with adverse movements in gold prices; although LTV mix of MFL has improved (share of high loan-to-value[†] (LTV) contracts has declined to 22% of outstanding loan portfolio in Dec-14 against 61% in Apr-13), it could increase from current levels, should gold prices fall, as the company has increased its LTVs by 4-5% following relaxation in LTV norms by RBI in January, 2014[‡].
+Nevertheless, demonstrated ability of MFL to make recoveries through auctions without loss on principal and moderate leveraging is likely to protect investors in a stress scenario.
+The rating remains sensitive to any changes in regulations which could have an impact on the operations or competitive positioning of the company.
+The rating also remains constrained due to the concentration of company's business to Gold loans, its marginal borrower profile, exposure to market and operational risk associated with large cash handling spread across 4256 branches and 58.792 Lakh loans as of December 31, 2014.
+Furthermore ability of the company to mobilize funds to replace the retail debentures and to maintain adequate collateral covers on its gold loan contracts would remain key rating sensitivity.
 ICRA expects liquidity profile of the company to remain comfortable, backed by the short tenured nature of gold loans and large un-utilized bank lines of over Rs.
-5000 crore.
-Although LTV mix of MFL has improved (share of high loan-to-value§ (LTV) contracts has declined to 15% of outstanding loan portfolio in Jun-14 against 61% in Apr-13), it could increase from current levels, should gold prices fall, as the company has increased its LTVs by 4-5% following relaxation in LTV norms by RBI in January, 2014.
-Nevertheless, demonstrated ability of MFL through auctions (MFL auctioned around 11% of opening portfolio in 2013-14) without any loss on principal and moderate leveraging are likely to protect the investors in a stress scenario.
-The rating remains sensitive to any changes in regulations which could have an impact on the operations or competitive positioning of the company.

-In 2013-14 the profitability of the company witnessed some compression on account of under-recoveries of interest from auctions of delinquent contracts and also on account to reduced operating efficiencies as the portfolio size of the company declined during the year.
-Earnings of MFL could improve in 2014-15, in light of its healthy incremental NIMs, improved growth prospects and enhanced lender comfort and financial flexibility of the company following stabilization of the regulatory environment.
-The rating however remains constrained due to the concentration of company's business to Gold loans, its lack of diversification in its earnings, its marginal borrower profile, exposure to market and operational risk associated with large cash handling spread across 4270 branches and 55.53 Lakh loans as of March 31, 2014.
-Additionally ability of the company to manage risks associated with
+4500 crore.